 AN EX-SERVICEMAN who was arrested at a funeral wake and assaulted two emergency workers has been fined and ordered to pay compensation.

-Mark Gaughan (33), of Coleridge Road, East Dene, attacked PC Richard Revitt and detention officer Thomas Jackson after attending his step-mother’s wake at The Plough, Effingham Street, Rotherham, on March 14.
+Mark Gaughan (33), of Coleridge Road, East Dene, attacked PC Richard Revitt and a detention officer after attending his step-mother’s wake at The Plough, Effingham Street, Rotherham, on March 14.

 Police were called to a disturbance at the pub at 11.30pm, Mr David Marshall, prosecuting, told Sheffield Magistrates’ Court last Thursday.